Shortrope/Python-60-days-of/RegularExpressions.md

 `import re`

 **Pattern**
-- is a raw string so it can include special chars
+- is a raw string so it can not include special chars
 - but can include the regex special chars

 The _pattern_ is compiled by `re`